 Collective abusive conduct is also caught by the general prohibition under the Competition Law.
 The cases of joint monopoly power or tacit oligopolistic collusion are often difficult to investigate due to the lack of relevant expertise.
 Furthermore, past AMC enforcement practice (although not very broad) shows that the authority would rather assess such cases from the angle of illegitimate parallel market behaviour than collective abusive conduct.

-In 2002 the AMC approved the Dominance Methodology.
+In 2002, the AMC approved the Dominance Methodology.
 The document sets out detailed rules and steps the AMC will take to define the relevant market, in particular, showing the AMC's approach to product substitutability.
 It also lists criteria that need to be taken into account for the assessment of whether an undertaking under investigation has market power.
 For instance, whether an undertaking is capable of limiting production or increasing the prices above the competitive level without losing customers, or ousting competitors from the market by limiting their access to raw materials or other essential resources, important distribution channels or the like.
-Currently, the AMC is working on the new market definition methodology (see question 64).
+The Dominance Methodology, however, is considered to be out of date and for the past two years the authority has been developing two documents to replace it – Methodology on market definition (the Draft Market Methodology) and Methodology on definition of monopoly (dominant) position of undertakings on the market (the Draft New Dominance Methodology) (see question 64).

-Any unilateral conduct (actions or omission to take certain actions) of a dominant (or monopolist) undertaking that resulted or may result in prevention, elimination or restriction of competition or harm to the interests of other undertakings or consumers may be regarded as abuse of dominant (or monopolist) position on the market.
-In order to be found abusive, such conduct should not be possible in a highly competitive environment.
+Any unilateral conduct (actions or omission to take certain actions) of a dominant (or monopolist) undertaking that resulted or may result in prevention, elimination or restriction of competition or harm to the interests of other undertakings or consumers may be regarded as abuse of a dominant (or monopolist) position on the market.
+To be found abusive, such conduct should not be possible in a highly competitive environment.

 When investigating a potentially abusive conduct, the AMC must assess whether the undertakings concerned are dominant on the relevant market and whether the dominant undertaking's conduct is such that would have been impossible in a highly competitive environment.